Tchai on Redefining the Family Business

 Edward Tchai: We’ve changed a lot.

 Kim Tchai: Yes, and we’re still changing.
 [Laughs.]
 When my grandfather started we were very customer-conscious, fast, and flexible.
-When a company evolves, you are going to act like you think people expect you to be.
-Then you change differently.
+When a company evolves, sometimes you act according to customer’s expectations.

 We are changing that back again.
 We have just one leading rule: be in agreement with your colleagues, All the processes and all the rules are secondary.